Abide 101: Awaken · Lesson Plan

 "Has this ever happened to you?
 You sit down with your Bible, read a whole chapter with good intentions, close it — and realize five minutes later that you cannot remember a single thing you read.
 If that sounds familiar, you are not alone.
 And more importantly: that is not a faith problem.
 It is a skill problem.
 And God has a solution for it."

-"This lesson is about that solution.
-It is built on a conviction we hold in the Abide program: Bible study is a craft.
+"This lesson is built on a conviction we hold in the Abide program: Bible study is a craft.
 God commands us to be diligent, approved workmen who accurately handle the word of truth.
 He does not say 'try your best.'
 He says be diligent.
 Be accurate.
 Handle it well.
 Tonight we learn why that matters and how to start doing it."

 Say this verbatim:

 "And why does it matter?
 Because what we are handling is God-breathed.
-Paul tells us that all Scripture is Theopneustos — breathed out directly from God.
+Paul tells us in 2 Timothy 3:16–17 that all Scripture is Theopneustos — breathed out directly from God.
 It teaches, it reproves, it corrects, it trains.
 It thoroughly equips the person of God.
 A Word that does all of that deserves to be handled with all the care and skill we can bring to it."

 Section 2 · Two Worlds